Laffy-Taffer/pokemon-team-generator/README.md

 # pokemon-team-generator
-Generates every type combinations of 6 pokemon each with unique types
+Generates every type combination of 6 pokemon each with unique types